everytrade-io/everytrade-pages/README.md

 # EveryTrade - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our EVERY TRADE Telegram channel [https://t.me/everytrade](https://t.me/everytrade).

+## Version 2022-03-22T1454
+### New Features
+ETD-329 [pairs] Convert pairs to accounting currency.
+(Requires manual activation in portfolio settings.
+More information in the newsletter.)
+ETD-310 [portfolio] Last used portfolio.

+### Improvements
+ETD-370 [connectors] Bittrex API v3 support.
+ETD-96 [pairs] Closing crypto positions.

+### Bug Fixes
+ETD-389 [transactions] Division 0 in transaction detail.
+ETD-387 [transactions] Transaction filter is active but shows no entries.
+ETD-358 [fee] Under portfolio the sell fee not recognized.
+ETD-328 [reports] Incorrect currency and quantity is displayed for deposits and withdrawals in one of the reports.
+ETD-327 [portfolio] Your Fiat assets are ignoring deposits and withdrawals.

 ## Version 2022-03-11T1058
 ### Improvements
 ETD-341 [transactions] Improved control of the mobile transaction statement.